victoryang/socket-demo/doc/Architecture/Distributed/02-kubernetes/scheduling/scheduler.md

 The *filtering* step finds the set of Nodes where it's feasible to schedule the Pod.
 For example, the PodFitsResources filter checks whether a candidate Node has enough available resource to meet a Pod's specific resource requests.
 After this step, the node list contains any suitable Node; often, there will be more than one.
 If the list is empty, the Pod isn't schedulable.

-In the scoring step, the scheduler ranks the remaining nodes to choose the most suitable Pod placement.
+In the *scoring* step, the scheduler ranks the remaining nodes to choose the most suitable Pod placement.
 The scheduler assigns a score to each Node that survived filtering, basing this score on the active scoring rules.

+Finally, kube-scheduler assigns the Pod to the Node with the highest ranking.
+If there is more than one with equal scores, kube-scheduler selects one of these at random.

+There are two supported ways to configure the filtering and scoring behaviour of the scheduler:
+- **Scheduling Policies** allow you to configure *Predicates* for filtering and *Priorities* for scoring.
+- *Scheduling Profiles* allow you to configure Plugins that implement different scheduling stages,including: `QueueSort`,`Filter`,`Score`,`Bind`, `Reserve`,`Permit`, and others.
+You can also configure the kube-scheduler to run different profiles.